First, don’t worry. Kids not sharing is part of a normal and healthy development. And we have 4 simple tips that will

 Sharing starts as a fun back and forth game between a parent and child, and babies and toddlers often enjoy this kind of interaction.
 As children grow older, they become more conscious of what is theirs and what isn’t.
 This is a natural part of their growing awareness of self and identity, and it gives them a powerful sense of ownership: “It’s mine!”

 To a three-year-old, if they want to play with it, or if it looks nice, it’s theirs!
 And if someone else plays with it, they are frightened that they will never get it back.
 So it is helpful for you to intervene.
 Reassure your child that the toy will always be theirs and they will be able to play with it again soon.
 Sharing is not the same as giving away.
 When they share with other children, it encourages other children to share too.

 The good news is that if you keep encouraging sharing as a positive value in your home, they will grow back into it.
 Until then, there are some things you can do to help.

 Share something with your daughter as often as you can: a small piece of food that she likes, a sip of your juice or a lick of your ice-cream.
 When you do so, encourage her to share some of her food or drink with you.
 Thank her for sharing, smile, let her know it is fun and kind to share.
 Make sharing like this a little game or even a mealtime ritual.

-Notice when they share things well, or when they give things away, and let them know that they are being kind and generous.
+When they share things well or when they give things away, let them know that they are being kind and generous.
 They are sharing when they draw a picture and give it to you.
 Or when they help bake biscuits to share with their friends.